matt-auckland/uoa-karate-wiki/docs/yakusoku-kumite/index.md

    <Wiki-Video slot="video" url="/videos/yakusoku 26.mp4" />
    <Attack-Defense type="attack">Migi Chudan Oi-Zuki</Attack-Defense>
    <Attack-Defense type="defense">
-   <p>Tai-Sabaki and pivot to the side, block with both arms in a scissor action (left arm parries the punch, while the right arm comes underneath and upward, both arms press on the punching arm to trap it.
-Ends up looking like Sanchin Kamae).</p>
+   <p>Tai-Sabaki and pivot to the side, block with hasami uke (scissor block) and bring your right arm comes underneath and upward, both arms press on the either side of the punching arm to trap it (ends up looking like Sanchin Kamae).</p>
    <p>Next reach over with your left hand to grab the right wrist of the attacker, at the same time twist your body clockwise to apply pressure to the elbow and lock opponent's arm.</p>
    <p>Turn counter-clockwise (pivoting on your right leg), bend their wrist and swing their arm around as your twist to lock it (Kote-Gaeshi, wrist lock), this will cause them to fall.</p>
 </Attack-Defense>